Staffordshire Brigade: World War I

+Men of the 6th Battalion, North Staffordshire Regiment, in Harpenden, 1914.

 On the outbreak of World War I, the North Midland Division mobilised immediately, and soon afterwards the men were invited to volunteer for foreign service.
 This was accepted by the majority, and the division moved to Luton to train for deployment overseas.
 It began landing in France in late February 1915 and by 8 March had completed its concentration – the first complete TF formation to arrive on the Western Front.
 Shortly afterwards the TF formations were numbered, the North Midland Division becoming the 46th (North Midland) Division, and the Staffordshire Brigade was designated 137th (Staffordshire) Brigade on 12 May 1915.

 Meanwhile, duplicate or 2nd-Line TF forces were being organised in the United Kingdom from Home Service personnel and new recruits who came flooding in, with 176th (2/1st Staffordshire) Brigade forming in 59th (2nd North Midland) Division, after which the original units were distinguished by a '1/' prefix.

 The 137th Brigade served on the Western Front for the whole of the war, with the exception of a few weeks in Egypt.